This story was first published on 15 August 2016 and was updated on 3 December 2019.

 Kruger’s southern region is bound by the Crocodile and Sabie rivers and its diverse habitat supports most game species, including white rhino, wild dog, elephant and the predators.
 On the Crocodile River Road we spent a long time with one of the largest elephant breeding herds I had ever encountered, as well as three lionesses with four playful, week-old cubs.
-After dumping our excess baggage at Skukuza, it was a much leaner outfit that navigated the H4-1 road along the banks of the Sabie River to Lower Sabie Rest Camp (from R333 per night), probably the most popular camp in Kruger.
+After dumping our excess baggage at Skukuza, it was a much leaner outfit that navigated the H4-1 road along the banks of the Sabie River to Lower Sabie Rest Camp (from R340 for two per night), probably the most popular camp in Kruger.

 There was a young python in a tree right next to the reception area, and a Fish Eagle sent its call into the golden hour as we lingered on the restaurant deck overlooking the river.
 It was perceptible that, even in this busy camp, there was a quiet tranquillity and comfortable exchange about the day’s adventures between people, who would stay strangers in a city.

 The old-style huts with verandas and shared facilities are reminiscent of old Kodak photos of holidays in Kruger that many people treasure.
 These units were being refurbished at the time, and the interiors were modernised while still keeping the original architectural style.
 Lower Sabie was a good place to get into the rhythm of rising early and greeting the flaming sun rising across the river, a pod of hippos grunting nearby.

 Orpen is a small camp set in a lovely aloe garden, and named after the family that donated large stretches of land to the park.
-Its satellite, tented camp is Tamboti (from R586 per night for two), the first choice not only for the budget conscious, but for its seclusion and atmosphere.
+Its satellite, tented camp is Tamboti (from R595 per night for two), the first choice not only for the budget-conscious but for its seclusion and atmosphere.
 With no shop or office, just a line of tents on the banks of the Timbavati River, it requires a stay of at least two nights to get into serious ‘bossies’ mode.